ensisoft/newsflash-plus/README.md

 =========================

 - disk size checker, notify / react to low disk conditions.
-- joining of hjsplit files
 - some sort of searching in the headers
 - auto downloader/scheduler for TV series for example
 - support for nzbindex.nl, binsearch.info or other similar registration-free backend
 - help files
 - installer/uninstaller
 - musicBrainz.org integration

++ joining of hjsplit files
 + UseNext advert

 Bugs
 ========================

 - batch eta is messed up
-- update eta is messed up
 - assertion in the engine when quitting with active update (engine.cpp:698, num_active_cmdlists_ == 0)
 - archive repair doesnt alwys work
 - sometimes ssl connections stop working
 - unrar progress bar doesnt always work
 - shutdown not working
++ update eta/done% is messed up
 + killing the task doesn't update headers ui
 + headers update will download faster than it can consume, needs throttling
 + fill server is used for non-fillable downloads (from headers)